Skip to content

 You have two options for getting detailed trace data from your n8n workflows:

 If you provided your n8n API key, Mibo automatically polls n8n for execution details after sending each test input.
 No additional setup is needed in your workflow.
+This gives you:

 If you prefer not to share your API key, you can install the Mibo Testing Node in your n8n workflow.
 This node captures execution data and sends it directly to Mibo.

-• “Connection failed” — make sure your workflow is active and using the production webhook (not the test webhook).
+• “Connection failed”: make sure your workflow is active and using the production webhook (not the test webhook).

-• “Timeout” — increase the timing settings in the platform configuration.
+• “Timeout”: increase the timing settings in the platform configuration.
 Your workflow might need more time to process inputs.

-• “No trace data” — if you’re not using an API key, make sure the Mibo Testing Node is installed and correctly configured in your workflow.
+• “No trace data”: if you’re not using an API key, make sure the Mibo Testing Node is installed and correctly configured in your workflow.

-• “Webhook not found” — verify the webhook URL is correct and the workflow is activated.
+• “Webhook not found”: verify the webhook URL is correct and your workflow is activated.